mhausenblas/zdd-lab/README.md

 - `HAPROXY_GROUP` is set to expose it on the (edge-routing) MLB we installed in the previous step.
 - `HAPROXY_0_PORT` defines`10099` as the external, public port we want `simpleservice` to be available.
 - `HAPROXY_0_VHOST` is the virtual host to be used for the edge routing, in my case the FQDN of the public agent, see also the [MLB docs](https://dcos.io/docs/1.8/usage/service-discovery/marathon-lb/usage/).
-- `HAPROXY_0_BACKEND_WEIGHT` is set to a value corresponding to 3/4 of the overall traffic, see also a respective [serverfault question](http://serverfault.com/questions/232168/basic-weight-questions-with-haproxy).

 Note that the labels you specify here actually define [service-level HAProxy configurations](https://github.com/mesosphere/marathon-lb/blob/master/Longhelp.md#templates) under the hood.